 - You’re so sweet and caring with your baby brother.

 - Thank you for being so thoughtful about dinner.

 - Thank you for letting me know you don’t like broccoli.

-- Thank you for being so helpful getting into the car for school.
+- Thank you for being so helpful in getting into the car for school.

-- I noticed how you were able to calm your body down on your own.
+- I noticed how you could calm your body down on your own.
 Well done!

 Did you enjoy this post?
 What are your ideas about praising in the Montessori way?